Left 4 Dead 2: Downloadable content

-An additional community-created downloadable content package, called "Cold Stream", was released July 24, 2012 for Xbox 360 and PC.
-Valve has announced testing had begun on the Xbox 360, as well as for all the original Left 4 Dead maps via L4D Blog.
-The content is in public beta, available to players for testing and data collection on any issues, with a complete release date on 24 July.
+An additional community-created downloadable content package, called Cold Stream, was released July 24, 2012 for Xbox 360 and PC.
+Valve announced testing had begun on the Xbox 360, as well as for all the original Left 4 Dead maps via the L4D Blog.
+The content was in public beta, available to players for testing and data collection on any issues, with a complete release date on 24 July.
 On July 24 it was announced that Valve did not send the downloadable content package to Microsoft.
 On August 1, 2012, it was announced that Cold Stream would be made available for Xbox 360 on August 3, at the price point of 560 MSP ($6.99).

-A community-made scenario, "The Last Stand", was released on September 24, 2020 with Valve's blessing as an official update to the game.
+A community-made scenario, "The Last Stand", was released on September 24, 2020, with Valve's blessing as an official update to the game.
 The update includes a new campaign of the same name, over twenty new survival maps and several miscellaneous changes to the game.
 The leads on the community project had worked on levels and had pitched the idea to Valve around 2019, but at that time, the studio was in the final stages of finishing Half-Life: Alyx, but gave the team permission to continue what it was doing, including providing a map of a lighthouse setting (the origin of "The Last Stand" name) that was used in the original Left 4 Dead as a Survival-mode exclusive map.
 When Alyx was mostly complete, members from Valve took time to review the state of the project, and were impressed with its state.
 Valve subsequently provided minimal technical support in terms of Source engine support, leaving the community team to handle the rest.